nchlswhttkr/website/content/resume.md

 - Volunteer, student mentor and past committee for [WIRED](https://wired.org.au), supporting IT at Monash
 - Musician with brass bands and orchestras around Melbourne, playing community gigs and competing at a state and national level
 - Member and volunteer barman for Coatesville Bowling Club
-- Lover of tech talks, hackathon attendee (Unihack, GovHack, Facebook Hack) and occasional contributor to open-source
+- Lover of tech talks, hackathon attendee (Unihack, GovHack, Facebook Hack) and hobby open-source contributor